How Accurate Takeoff Quantities Prevent Costly Tender Errors

 Accurate quantity takeoffs are crucial for a successful tender.
 If quantity takeoffs are done correctly, estimators are able to create a competitive bid that ensures fair pricing, project feasibility, and a better chance of securing the contract.

+A 2024 survey1 by RSMeans found that inaccurate cost estimates resulted in cost overruns in 45% of building projects, underscoring the critical role of accurate takeoff quantities in improving tender accuracy.
 Accurate takeoff quantities are important in winning tenders and ensuring project success.
 When quantities are precisely measured, companies can:

 1. Estimate budgets accurately: Knowing the exact material and labor requirements helps in preparing a competitive yet realistic bid.